nomemory/andreinc-site/_posts/2021-03-07-cars-and-police-a-spring-boot-application-streaming-using-kafka-and-ksqldb.md

 * Various cars are "cruising" randomly inside a map (grid);
 * Each time a car is crossing roads with the police, the driver's papers are being checked.
 A 'police stop' event is being triggered;
-* If the driver forgot his papers, a 'car blocked event' is being triggered.
+* If the driver forgot his papers, a "car blocked event" is being triggered.

 Visually (excuse my front-end skills) the application looks like this:

 ![gif]({{site.url}}/assets/images/2021-03-07-cars-and-police-a-spring-boot-application-streaming-using-kafka-and-ksqldb/carsandpolice.gif)

-The canvas is getting "almost" real-time updates from the back-end, and re-renders everything every second.
+The canvas is getting "almost" real-time updates from the back-end and re-renders everything every second.

-> In this article we are going to explain the way **Cars and Police** was architected and implemented.
+> In this article, we are going to explain the way **Cars and Police** was architected and implemented.

 Note: The tutorial assumes the reader is already familiar with key [Kafka](https://kafka.apache.org/) concepts (e.g.: topic), [Spring Boot](https://spring.io/projects/spring-boot), STOMP/[websockets](https://en.wikipedia.org/wiki/WebSocket) and Reactive Programming.
-Some knowledge of [mockneat](https://www.mockneat.com/) is also advisable, but not mandatory.
+Some knowledge of [mockneat](https://www.mockneat.com/) is also advisable but not mandatory.

 # A short introduction to ksqlDB

 ## Setting the environment

 To run the *[Cars and Police](https://github.com/nomemory/carsandpolice)* POC, you will need a standalone instance of ksqlDB instance running.
-In the current example, **ksqlDB** will act like the main streaming orchestrator.
+In the current example, **ksqlDB** will act as the main streaming orchestrator.
 Every event (car movement, police stop, car blocked) will go through and is going to be emitted by ksqlDB.

 The easiest way to make it happen is to follow the [official documentation](https://ksqldb.io/quickstart.html).

-Personally, I've used this [docker-compose.yml](https://github.com/nomemory/carsandpolice/blob/main/docker-compose.yml) file to get everything up.
+I've used this [docker-compose.yml](https://github.com/nomemory/carsandpolice/blob/main/docker-compose.yml) file to get everything up.
 So, in the folder where you've copied the file, just run:

 ```
 docker-compose start